Essential open book foliation and fractional Dehn twist coefficient: Topology of open book manifolds

 \begin{remark-unnumbered} See Theorem~\ref{thm:tight-atoroidal} below for a related result. \end{remark-unnumbered}

 \begin{proof} By Corollary~\ref{irreducible-theorem} we know that $M$ is irreducible so it remains to show that $M$ is atoroidal.
 Assume contrary that $M$ contains an incompressible torus $T$.
-We isotope $T$ so that it admits an essential open book foliation.
-Theorems \ref{theorem:surface}-(2) and \ref{theorem:surface_connected} ($g=1$ case) guarantee that $T$ does not intersect the binding, i.e., $\F(T)$ contains no elliptic points.
+By Theorem~\ref{theorem:weak} we may assume that $T$ admits an essential open book foliation.
+Theorems \ref{theorem:surface}-(2) and \ref{theorem:surface_connected}-(2) guarantee that $T$ does not intersect the binding, i.e., $\F(T)$ contains no elliptic points.
 Since $(e_+ + e_-) - (h_+ + h_-)=\chi(T)=0$, $\F(T)$ contains no hyperbolic points, that is, all the leaves of $\F(T)$ are c-circles.
+Hence the sets of c-circles $T\cap S_1$ and $T\cap S_0$ are isotopic through the continuous family $T \cap S_t$.